ebzzry/ebzzry.github.io/en/src/lambda-calculus.md

 ### Function application <a name="application"></a>

 To use a function, you must apply it to something.
-The bound variables are substituted with what they’re applied to — a process called β-reduction.
+The bound variables are substituted with what they’re applied to—a process called β-reduction.

 For example: